Arabic pop

 Arabic pop music or Arab pop music is a subgenre of pop music and Arabic music.

-Arabic pop is mainly produced and originated in Cairo, Egypt; as Egyptian music genre is by far the most widespread within the region.

-Also Beirut, Lebanon, and Gulf states come as secondary centers.
+Arabic pop is mainly produced and originated in Cairo, Egypt; with Beirut, Lebanon, as a secondary center.
 It is an outgrowth of the Arabic film industry (mainly Egyptian movies), also predominantly located in Cairo.
 Since 2000, various locations in the Gulf countries have been producing Khaleeji pop music.

-The primary style is a genre that synthetically combines pop melodies with elements of different Arabic regional styles, called ughniyah (أغنية) or in English "song".
-It uses a wide variety of instruments, including electric guitars or electronic keyboards, as well as traditional Middle Eastern instruments like the oud, darbukka or qanun and many more.
+The primary style is a genre that synthetically combines pop melodies with elements of different Arabic regional styles, called ughniyah (أغنية) or in English "Arabic song".
+It uses mainly Western instruments, including electric guitars or electronic keyboards, as well as traditional Middle Eastern instruments like the oud or darbukka.

 Another characteristic aspect of Arabic pop is the overall tone and mood of the songs.
 The majority of the songs are in a minor key, and the lyrics tend to focus on longing, melancholy, strife, and generally love issues.